Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

 \section{Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory}

-In a variety of practical applications, the observed process abruptly changes statistical properties at an unknown point in time.
-Examples include but are not limited to aerospace navigation and flight systems integrity monitoring, cyber-security, identification of terrorist activity, industrial monitoring, air pollution monitoring, radar, sonar, and electrooptics surveillance systems.
-As a result, it has been of interest to many practitioners for some time.
-In classical quickest changepoint detection, one's aim is to detect changes in the distribution as quickly as possible, minimizing the expected delay to detection assuming the change is in effect.
+In numerous practical applications, the observed process undergoes an abrupt change in statistical properties at an unknown point in time.
+Examples encompass aerospace navigation and flight systems integrity monitoring, cyber-security, identification of terrorist activity, industrial monitoring, air pollution monitoring, radar, sonar, and electrooptics surveillance systems.
+Consequently, this problem has garnered interest from many practitioners for some time.

+In classical quickest changepoint detection, the objective is to detect changes in the distribution as swiftly as possible, thereby minimizing the expected delay to detection assuming the change is in effect.

 More specifically, the changepoint problem posits that one obtains a series of observations $X_1,X_2,\dots$ such that, for some value $\nu$, $\nu \in \Zbb_+ =\{0,1, 2, \dots\}$ (the changepoint), $X_1,X_2,\dots,X_{\nu}$ have one distribution and $X_{\nu+1}, X_{\nu+2},\dots$ have another distribution.
 The changepoint~$\nu$ is unknown, and the sequence $\{X_n\}_{n\ge 1}$ is being monitored for detecting a change.
 A sequential detection procedure is a stopping time~$T$ with respect to the~$X$s, so that after observing $X_1,X_2,\dots,X_T$ it is declared that a change is in effect.
 That is, $T$ is an integer-valued random variable, such that the event $\{T = n\}$ belongs to the sigma-algebra $\Fc_{n}=\sigma(X_1,\dots,X_n)$ generated by observations $X_1,\dots,X_n$.